Bounties-Network/StandardBounties/README.md

 ![Bounties State Machine](/standardbountyfsm.png?raw=true "StandardBounty Finite State Machine")

+### 2.1 Invariant check pattern for _CodeBugBounty.sol_

+The pattern for invariant checks of bugs on smart contract code relies on the careful planning & implementation by the bounty creator.

+If the invariants are not chosen correctly or their code is implemented poorly you'll probably just end up giving money away!
+Please be careful.

+## 3. Development

-All the extension bounty types **musn't** break the state diagram above.
+All the extension bounty types (particular cases like _CodeBugBounty.sol_) **musn't** break the state diagram above.
 They should differ in validation of state change but not in transition rules.

-### 2.1 Invariant check pattern for _CodeBugBounty.sol_